-The following statements pertain to all associate
+The following statements pertain to all associate degrees:

-A minimum of 20 hours must be completed in residence at Southeast.

-The student's last term must be completed in residence at Southeast, except that, in the case where six or fewer hours are needed to meet the total number of hours required for graduation, they may be taken from another accredited college or university, or by correspondence or extension, subject to the rules governing extension courses and transfer of credit.

-A minimum cumulative GPA of 2.0 is required for graduation.
+- A minimum of 20 hours must be completed in residence at Southeast. - 15 of the final 30 credits earned for an associate's degree that the institution awards must be earned at Southeast. - The student's last term must be completed in residence at Southeast, except that, in the case where six or fewer hours are needed to meet the total number of hours required for graduation, they may be taken from another accredited college or university, or by correspondence or extension, subject to the rules governing extension courses and transfer of credit. - · A minimum cumulative GPA of 2.0 is required for graduation.

-A minimum 2.0 GPA for all of the degree credit attempted at Southeast is required in the major and overall.

-The student must pass EN 099 and MA 102; or score at the appropriate levels on placement tests to have the courses waived.

-Additionally, the following statements pertain to all associate of arts degrees:

-A minimum of 64 hours of degree credit (courses numbered 100-599) is required for graduation.
+- A minimum 2.0 GPA for all of the degree credit attempted at Southeast is required in the major and overall. - The student must pass EN 099 and MA 102; or score at the appropriate levels on placement tests to have the courses waived. - Additionally, the following statements pertain to all associate of arts degrees: - A minimum of 64 hours of degree credit (courses numbered 100-599) is required for graduation.